EXHIBITOR + ADVERTISING TERMS AND CONDITIONS

 17.7.
 We cannot accommodate early delivery of items and items sent early may be refused.
 It is not possible for you to leave items behind for later collection.
 Any costs incurred by us relating to items sent early or left behind will be passed on to you along with a 5% administration fee.

 17.8.
 Furniture can be provided, subject to availability.
 Requests should be made at the time of applying to maximise chances of furniture being available.
-Big Church Day Out is not able to accommodate tables and chairs requests made after 1st March.
+Big Church Festival is not able to accommodate tables and chairs requests made after 1st May.

 17.9.
 All of your furnishings, including your physical stall structure, items in storage, tables, chairs and stock must be located within the space you have paid for.
 Where a stallholder takes more space than booked an invoice will be issued after the event for the additional space.
 Such space will be charged at our discretion.